 Step 3: Decide which criteria, systems, and teams are in scope

-Conduct an internal assessment to identify the stakeholders, assets, and locations that fall within your system boundary and determine which TSCs apply to you.
-This scoping is crucial because it helps you proactively map the people, systems, and environments that the audit will cover.
+Conduct an internal assessment to identify the stakeholders, assets, and locations that fall within your system boundary and determine which TSCs apply to your program.
+This scoping helps you proactively map the people, systems, and environments that the audit will cover.

-Out of all TSCs, the Security criterion is mandatory, while others are scoped based on business needs, client expectations, and the nature of the data handled.
-For instance, if you or your clients have uptime commitments formalized through SLAs, you should include Availability.
+Out of all TSCs, the Security criterion is mandatory.
+Others are scoped based on business needs, client expectations, and the nature of the data handled.
+For instance, if you or your clients have uptime commitments formalized through SLAs, you should include the Availability criterion.
 And, if you primarily handle sensitive information or work in a highly regulated industry, you should also focus on the Confidentiality criterion.

 Step 4: Internal stakeholder communication